 A crisis?
 The definition of crisis is “a situation that has reached a critical phase“.

 There are solutions.
-While we are not currently starving, we are a a level where feeding ourselves damages the environment, increasing the challenger of feeding ourselves in future.
-In the same manner as the climate crisis, everything could be ok, but with the wrong decisions, we could also face disaster.
+While we are not currently starving, we are at a population level where feeding ourselves damages the environment, and leads to a decrease in the average standard of our food, housing and standard of living in the coming decades.

 Solving the problem will take time and focus, and in the meantime immigration be problematic and it will be difficult to avoid such challenges as racial intolerance, disputes, and even wars occurring.
 But it is not unsolvable.

 - Population Explosion: What happened to get to 8 Billion people (growth x100)?

 - Paradox: What is Ending the Population explosion?

 - Do we really have too many people?
 What is the test?

 - If the Earth is overpopulated, so what?

 - Mass deaths or other drastic measures are neither required, nor would they solve any problems anyway.